AthenZ/athenz/docs/aws_zts_setup.md

 ### Generate and Upload Service Private Key and Id

-Generate a unique private key that ZTS Server will use to sign any Role Tokens it issues:
+Generate a unique private key that ZTS Server will use to sign any Tokens it issues:

 ```
 openssl genrsa -out service_private_key 2048